Are you wondering how to get rich with Airbnb? If so, let me tell you a quick story.

 No one can build an empire alone.

-Except Donald Trump.
+Of course, except Donald Trump.

 If you start making money on Airbnb, you will start getting a lot of back-to-back bookings and you will run into all sorts of problems that you will have to settle on the spot.